misaka-oneesama/misaka-oneesama/README.md

 ##### What works?

-**`A:`** Just the self spawning to create the other 2 processes.
-Otherwise, nothing yet.
+**`A:`** The self spawning to create the other 2 instances as well as transferring the configuration to the child processes so that is loads only once during the initial startup.
+All components work and operate normally, but there isn't any communication yet between the childs.
+The master process detects when a child crashes but it doesn't respawn it yet.
+Sending SIGINT, SIGTERM or SIGQUIT to any of the child processes stops them after some cleanup work.
+Sending any of this signals to the master process stops any child processes (cleanup work is done first) and then it stops itself and finishes with the cleanup.
+SIGKILL is evil, but the app can be restarted without any critical problems so far.
+This changes in the future when I need more complex locks (`QSystemSemaphore`).

 --

 After running the bot, its Web UI can be accessed using [http://127.0.0.1:4555/](http://127.0.0.1:4555/) (default configuration).
-There are multiple threads and the bot is capable of handling requests and responses from both, HTTP and Discord™ WebSockets.
+There are multiple processes.
+The server instance which handles HTTP requests and responses, the bot instance which communicates with the Discord™ API over WebSockets and then there is the master process which glues everything together.

 At the moment there isn't anything interesting served over HTTP.
-Just some string saying `It's working :D` or a 404 error message on any other requested path.
+Just some string saying `It's working :D` or an attempt to serve a file from the home directory on any other requested path.
 Discord events are processed in real-time and QDiscord supports quite some events already to make a useful bot.

 To see everything in action make sure to run the bot from within a terminal.

+Logs can be found in `$XDG_CONFIG_HOME/御坂ーお姉さま/logs` (fallback `$HOME/.config/御坂ーお姉さま/logs`).

 ## TODO list

  - [ ] Implement Bot Core
    - [x] Discord login and WebSocket communication
    - [ ] Implement a event handler for all the different Discord events
- - [ ] Implement a solid multithreaded environment **[QThread and Signal/Slots]**
+ - [ ] ~~Implement a solid multithreaded environment **[QThread and Signal/Slots]**~~ <br>
+       Implement a solid IPC environment which communicates over D-Bus
+     - [x] Basic Process Manager
+     - [ ] D-Bus interfaces
+     - [ ] Error handling and process respawning
+     - [ ] Testing if everything works...
-   - [x] Handle UNIX signals (use C preprocessor to exclude Windows)
+   - [x] Handle UNIX signals ~~(use C preprocessor to exclude Windows)~~
  - [x] Implement basic HTTP server
    - [x] Improve QtWebApp (`HttpServer` module)
      - [x] use alternative config store [`QSettings` spams unnecessary useless files to disk]